Explore the data and map solar energy

 2. Zoom and pan throughout the map to explore the neighborhood.

-You can see that the neighborhood contains many types of buildings, from small single-family units to large commercial structures, as well as medium-sized multifamily units.
+The neighborhood contains many types of buildings, from small single-family units to large commercial structures, as well as medium-sized multifamily units.
 Many areas also present a significant level of tree coverage, which can have an impact on solar power production.

 3. Return to the full extent of the neighborhood.